hcantunc/DyNetiKAT/README.md

   The above encoding defines a reachability property and a waypointing property for the `first_packet` and a reachability   property for the`second_packet`.

-Sample input files can be found in under the folder `benchmarks`.
+Sample input files can be found under the folder `benchmarks`.

 ## FatTree Benchmarks